Sue9104/web-manual/install-trantrace/install-from-source.md

   MYSQL_PORT=your_mysql_port]
 ```

-If default port (90) for Trantrace is occupied, please change 90 to other available port in conf/trantrace.apache.conf.
+If the default port (90) for Trantrace is occupied, please change 90 to other available port in conf/trantrace.apache.conf.

 ## Other Linux distributions and Mac

-  1. Install **mysql-server (>=5.7)**, grant root (mysql administrator) all privileges with root password and restart mysql service.
+  1. Install **mysql-server (>=5.7)**, and grant root (mysql administrator) all privileges with root password.
+Then restart mysql service.

   ```
   **[terminal]